mwarning/KadNode/misc/faq.md

     In short, KadNode is the Transmissions DHT with interfaces and packaging.
     Slightly longer; KadNode is a tool that resolves names to IP addresses using the BitTorrent DHT network.
     KadNode runs in background and intercepts and answers name request for the .p2p domain.
     It has a very low resource consumption.
 The main task is to just return IP addresses for identifiers, not necessarly traditional DNS.
+* **Is the .p2p TLS mandatory?**
+    No, it is only used to intercept requests and then stripped for the entire lookup process.
 * **How does KadNode intercept DNS reqests?**
     On some systems the Name Service Switch (NSS) support (see /etc/nsswitch.conf) is used.
 For other systems KadNode includes a basic DNS server that listens on the local host (Supported are A, AAAA and SRV requests - to transmit the port).
 It can also act as a simple DNS proxy.
+* **Can annoucements be made for other nodes?
+Can I announce the IP address of e.g. google.de?**
+    No, the IP address of the sender of an announcement is used.
+This can be seen as a pro and cons.
 * **How long does it take to resolve an address?**
     An estimate would be 8 seconds.
 Unless the address has been been cached.
 * **So, it's all about DNS?**